Omega-3 Fatty Acids

 Prostate Cancer

-- Decreased prostate cancer proliferation and decreased prostate tissue omega-6:omega-3 ratios, but no change in serum insulin-like growth factor I (IGF-1) in a small study of men undergoing radical prostatectomy
+- Decreased prostate cancer proliferation and decreased omega-6:omega-3 ratios in prostate tissue, but no change in serum insulin-like growth factor I (IGF-1) in a small study of men undergoing radical prostatectomy

 Lab and Animal Evidence